menondj/RLearningUnity3D/README.md

 2] TicTacToeEnv Object drag, InteractiveTF.cs script.

-3] To Academy Object, drag TicTacToe.cs script. defence_penalty = -0.5, defence_reward = 0.5.
+3] To Academy Object, drag TicTacToeTFAcademy.cs (located in ML_agents/Template/Scripts/ folders ) ccript. defence_penalty = -0.5, defence_reward = 0.5.
 The Transforms, Sprites as in QLearning method.
 To Agent Object, drag TicTacToeAgent.cs script.
 Drag the Brain Object. max step = 27 ( not used but kept so as not to prolong the game too much ).
 Drag 'Status', 'Scrore' transforms accordngly.

 4] To Brain GameObject, drag Brain Script.
 Paramaters: State Size = 10 Continuous, Action Size = 9, Discrete.
 Action descriptions 0 - 8 denoting 9 positions in a 3x3 TicTacToe game.